marle3003/mokapi/docs/resources/blogs/dynamic-mocks-with-javascript.md

 - ✅ Generate random, structured, or context-aware dynamic data
 - ✅ Mock complex workflows with conditional logic and stateful behavior
 - ✅ Chain requests together to simulate real-world usage patterns
-- ✅ Customize error responses, delays, and status codes on the fly
+- ✅ Customize error responses, delays, and status codes

 All using familiar JavaScript or TypeScript — no need to learn a new DSL.